0wain/puregym-api-php-wrapper/README.md

 Massive credit to [2t6h/puregym-attendance](https://github.com/2t6h/puregym-attendance) for their work in reverse engineering the API.
 This library is based on their work.

+## Installation

+1. Install the package with composer `composer require owainjones74/puregym-api-wrapper`
+2. Require the composer autoloader `require 'vendor/autoload.php';` if required.
+3. Create a new instance of the PureGymClient with your email and pin `$client = new PureGymClient('my@email.com', '12345678');`

 ## Tests

 1. Install the dev dependencies with `composer install --dev`